LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

    - If a team is not present in the setup room within 7 minutes of start time (e.g., by 1:07 for a 1:00 game), they must forfeit the game
      - If still absent by 14 minutes past the start time, the team forfeits the full match
      - The opposing captain must ping staff in real time to claim the forfeit with a proof of screenshot
+     - A captain who would otherwise be able to claim a forfeit may, upon mutual agreement with the opposing captain, decide to go ahead with the match with the team which would have forfeited playing shorthanded.
+This agreement must be documented in the queue setup channel to be valid.
+No bot fill will be allowed for the shorthanded team.
+Regardless of outcome, the result of the match will stand.
+No forfeit may be claimed after a match has started under this rule.

 #### 7.2.3 Between Games
 - Teams are allowed up to 7 minutes of strategy discussion between games